ThinGuy/edgereg/README.md

 ### Note:
 This is a fork of [3pings/pwp-edgereg-app](https://github.com/3pings/pwp-edgereg-app), cosmetic changes only (colors, allow for bigger images, etc) for customer demo using spectro cloud and palette.

-## Shortcut

-If LXD is intialized on your machine, lxd-edgereg.sh to run in a LXD machine container.

-## Getting Started
+# Getting Started

 Tested on Ubuntu 22.04

-From an Ubuntu 22.04 instance:
+### TL;DR

+If LXD is intialized on your machine, use [lxd-edgereg.sh](https://raw.githubusercontent.com/ThinGuy/edgereg/main/lxd-edgereg.sh) to automate the installation and execute in a LXD machine container.

+## Installation (Ubuntu):

 ```bash
 sudo apt update